mesolitica/malaya/docs/Installation.rst

 Tensorflow
 ----------------------------------

-Malaya only supported 1.15 <= Tensorflow < 2.0.
+Malaya only supported Tensorflow 1.15 and above.

-We are upgrading Malaya to support Tensorflow 2.X in the future.
+We recommend to use **virtualenv** for development.
+All examples tested on Tensorflow version 1.15.4 and 2.4.1.